Computer Science Department

 You are here

-The Masters in Computer Science program provides a firm foundation in research and applications in Computer Science.
-It is a two-year full-time program with a strong research orientation.
-The program is designed for students with undergraduate degrees in computer science or computer engineering.
+The Master of Science program provides a firm foundation in research and applications in Computer Science.
+It is a two-year full-time program, designed for students with an undergraduate degree in computer science or computer engineering.

 The UMD Computer Science Department accept applications for Fall Semester only.